oggehllc/oggeh-html-parser/README.md

 This is a free client library introduces our custom HTML tag `<oggeh />` for automating our Content Delivery API.
 Perfect for skills limited to HTML and CSS only.

+> You need a Developer Account to obtain your App API Keys, if you don't have an account, [request](https://account.oggeh.com/request) one now.

 ## Getting Started

 1. First, you need to enter your App API Key in `index.php`